-The ancillary items included in the framework are based on current evidence and best practice guidelines for preventing infection associated with the administration of parenteral nutrition through a central venous catheter.
-If there is no clinical evidence to support the choice behind products, for example make of glove, the Homecare Company can select which product to supply.
-This will permit significant cost savings to the NHS.
-This is already common practice in hospitals.
-If there is clinical evidence to support the choice behind an item, for example needlefree connector then your HPN centre in conjunction with you can choose which products to request.
+The ancillary items included in the framework are based on current evidence and best practice guidelines.
+If there is no clinical evidence to support the choice behind products, for example make of glove or dressing towel, the homecare company can select which product to supply.
+This permits significant cost savings to the NHS, and is standard practice in hospitals.
+This may mean you are sometimes sent products [brands] you don't like, however, you will always be sent products that comply to the framework description.
+If there is clinical evidence to support the choice behind an item, for example needle free connector, make of dressing, then your HPN centre in conjunction with you can choose which specific products to request.
+Note: NHS England will only reimburse your HPN centre for items which appear on the standard ancillary list.